christianmkg/mkgmarketingweb/_posts/2013-04-16-how-to-personalize-scale-your-digital-marketing.md

 Here are two easy examples:
 <h3>Scale Example #1: Competitive Angle</h3>
-If your brand is competing against big competitors, then it's easy to create an ad that says why a user should chose you.Â  For example, you could use keyword targeting in your paid search or Â banner advertising to easily get that message in front of hand raisers actively looking for competitive solutions.
+If your brand is competing against big competitors, then it's easy to create an ad that says why a user should chose you.
+For example, you could use keyword targeting in your paid search or  banner advertising to easily get that message in front of hand raisers actively looking for competitive solutions.

 Let's say your a cloud base service, right off the bat you have three BIG competitors: Box, Dropbox, &amp; Sharepoint.
 Let's just take one, Box.
 <ul>